kfjahnke/envutil/README.md

-sub-pick-up with negative kernel x and y values is not at precisely the same distance from the current pick-up location as one with positive x and y of equal magnitude. --twine_precise takes care of this problem and does the projection to the tangent sphere.
+sub-pick-up with negative kernel x and y values is not at precisely the same distance from the current pick-up location as one with positive x and y of equal magnitude. --twine_precise takes care of this problem and does the projection to the tangent plane.
 The calculation needs to be done once per target pixel, so with increasing kernel size it does not require additional computations.
 Most of the time the change which results from this parameter is so minimal that it's not worth the extra